|Pre-requisites for import -|

 Mapping the fields is critical to the success of the import, so here’s a list of know-hows to help you do it right.

-Once the import is done, you will receive a confirmation email with import log of successful and errored record logs.
+- Once the import is done, you will receive a confirmation email with an import log of successful and errored record logs.

 Why did some of my data not get imported?